KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 This paper will be referred to here as “the paper.”
 Its hyperlink points to an abstract of the paper, along with a supplemental file.
 The full paper is only available behind paywalls.
 I purchased a copy in order to continue my study, so I ethically cannot share my copy with others here.

-What I can say, without going against the spirit of the pay wall agreement, is that the scientists who wrote the paper trained ResNet models with ImageNet weights on the GA data.
+What I can say, without going against the spirit of the paywall agreement, is that the scientists who wrote the paper trained ResNet models with ImageNet weights on the GA data.
 It was a binary classification of images of crystals, designating them as either CEX (a.k.a., “cephalexin antibiotic,” a good thing) or PG (a.k.a. “phenylglycine,” a bad thing).
 They used both ResNet-18 and ResNet-50.
 They used MATLAB 2020b Deep Learning Toolbox and deepNetworkDesigner app.
 [back to top](#content)

 ## The goals